High-grade (always malignant and metastatic)

 What was the chemotherapy cycle like?

 I had the cisplatin and the etoposide.
 I had it from Monday.
 I think the cisplatin was just the first day, and then the etoposide was the first, second, and third day.
 So Day Two and Day Three, I felt really bad.
-Maybe into day four, even, which I think is from the cisplatin.
-And then I started to feel a little bit better the next day.
+Maybe into Day4four, even, which I think is from the cisplatin.
+Then I started to feel a little bit better the next day.
 But I just laid in bed.
 I just didn't feel like doing anything on those days.

 That time, I got very sick.
 They gave me something [for anti-nausea] in the hospital, but it wasn't quite the same [as the first cycle].
 So I felt better a few days after the chemotherapy, but then I felt really terrible.
 I was going to the hospital every day to get IVs for just fluids because I had so much fluid loss.

 Within a couple days, I could hardly walk.
 I just felt really, really horrible.
 Just completely depleted from that.
 So after that, then my doctor switched me to a different chemotherapy which he said should be better.
 I got switched to carboplatin and also stayed with the etoposide for about, all in total, seven months, from November through June.

 The carboplatin, at first, was wonderful.
 The first couple of treatments I had was like night and day compared to the cisplatin.
 That was really good but then after I had four or five rounds of it, I just started to get extremely sick.
 Almost to the point where I was sick most of the time, even in between cycles as we got to the later spring.
 I ended up spending a lot of time in bed at that point.

 My blood counts got low, both white and red, and so I was getting regular blood transfusions, but still, it was just a time where I was very low activity, really couldn't do much of anything at that point.